thirdtank/adrs.cloud/design-issues.md

 # Design Issues

+## Routing - mapping routes to logic

+* Rails has routes in one file, mapping to a symbol that is interpretted as a class.
+I think this kinda sucks
+* there is an 80% pattern for gets: render a page with some data
+* there is an 80% pattern for posts: process a form, then render errors or render/redirect OK

 ## Logic useful to front-end and back-end - where does it go?

 ## Resourceful vs Wild West routing